May

 Labor and Revolution in Western Civilization has many faces, big and small, and near misses.
 Towards the end of the Enlightenment, three Revolutions stood out in force: The American Revolution, The French Revolution, and The Russian Revolution.

 What do we regard as Labor?
 In a Western Society, labor is an exchange of energy for energy, trade for trade, barter for barter.
 I give you 10 chickens that I raised, you give me one pig that you raised.
 That exchange is called a market.
 Value is determined and exchanged by the demands of that market.
 Outside of theft, scams, or other illegal activities, most markets trade with equitable value.
-Understanding the value of a market will bring about a fair trade or exchange for labor and for the products produced.
+Understanding the value of a market will bring about fair trade or exchange for labor and for the products produced.

 What is Revolution?
 Revolutions have many meanings, but what they all have in common is to bring about great change.
 Revolutions are closely tied to class structures.
 A Labor Revolution comes about when there is an imbalance between society and the working class.
-Balance is never equal or perfect in any society, however, when the balance is so far off, suppressed, or strained so tightly, a reaction, oftentimes violent, occurs.
+Balance is never equal or perfect in any society.
+However, when the balance is so far off, suppressed, or strained so tightly, a reaction, oftentimes violent, occurs.
 Under a Revolution in Labor, Organized Societies can fall completely apart.

 How do Labor Markets Fall into a Revolution?
 Outside the structure of a master and slave relationship, fair markets are disrupted when market equity falls over to one side or the other: I give you 1 chicken for 1 pig.
 Intuitively, this is a bad market.
 One pig may be a month’s worth of food, whereas 1 chicken is good for one, perhaps 2 meals.
 With no other food for the remainder of the month.
 This inequity often creates hunger and starvation, followed by theft and crime, and in a labor market, often denotes poor and unsafe working conditions.